jenslaufer/abnb-site/_posts/2018-06-05-how-to-read-market-analysis-report..md

 You able to check a revenue estimation, the average occupancy, the average daily rate (ADR), the revenue per available room (RevPar) for your listing and and average for the whole market, plus important indexes like Market Penetration Index (MPI), Average Rate Index (ARI) and Revenue Generated Index (RGI).
-These indexes are widely used in the hotel industry and you are able to compare your listing with your market with it.
+These indexes are widely used in the hotel industry and you are able to compare your listing with the market average with it.

-Our report use interactive maps and you are able to zoom in and out, click on a certain listing to get an impression how this listings performs.
+Our report use interactive maps and you are able to zoom in and out, click on a certain listing to get an impression how this listing performs.

 We have a calendar heatmap where you can see, when competitors increase their prices and when the occupancy is high.
 This is your tool to unfold hidden opportunities.